-Stormwater management, permitting, and pollution control is a major priority for the University of Maryland.
+Stormwater management, permitting, and pollution control are major priorities for the University of Maryland.
 The College Park campus is centrally located within the Anacostia Watershed and discharges stormwater to 3 tributaries.
 Stormwater is significantly regulated within Maryland to protect water quality.

-The University currently holds 3 different stormwater permits in addition to those obtained as a part of major construction projects.
-These include an Individual Industrial Permit, which specifically authorizes the university’s discharge of cooling water, boiler blow-down, and condensate wastewater to surrounding surface waters via a separate storm drain system; a 12-SW permit that regulates stormwater management on 6 specific campus locations; and a NPDES Municipal Separate Storm Sewer System (MS4) Phase II General Permit, which covers the discharge of all stormwater runoff that enters the university storm drain system including land, pavement, parking lots, roads, building rooftops and construction sites on campus.
+The University currently holds four different stormwater permits in addition to the 20-CP permit as part of current and future construction projects around campus.
+The University's individual industrial permit authorizes the university's discharge of cooling water, boiler blow-down, and condensate wastewater to surrounding surface waters via a separate storm drain system; a 12-SW (soon to be 20-SW) permit that regulates stormwater management on six specific campus locations; a NPDES Municipal Separate Storm Sewer System (MS4) Phase II General Permit, which covers the discharge of all stormwater runoff that enters the University's storm drain system, including land, pavement, parking lots, roads, building rooftops, and construction sites on campus; and a 17-PE permit, which covers any discharges to the Waters of the State impacted by the university's use of pesticides.
 These permits require the university to meet certain discharge limitations and employ Best Management Practices (BMPs) to minimize pollutants discharged into the stormwater.

 List of our public Notifications on all oil spill reports, sewage releases, IDDE investigations, and MDE compliance inspections.